Beacon Hill Theatre

 1 Beacon Street,

-The original Beacon Theatre was opened in 1913 by movie theatre pioneer Jacob Lourie.
+The original Beacon Theatre was opened February 17, 1910 by movie theatre pioneer Jacob Lourie and to the designs of architect Clarence H. Blackhall.
 The building at 47-53 Tremont Street was built in 1874 as a bank.
 In 1948, the architectural firm William Riseman Associates remodeled the theatre and it was renamed Beacon Hill Theatre from November 10, 1948.

 Ben Sack allegedly won this theatre in a poker game, and it became the beginning of what eventually became the regionally dominant Sack Theatres chain.

 From at least World War II through the 1960’s, the Beacon/Beacon Hill Theatre was one of Boston’s premiere art houses.
 In 1969, it was torn down and replaced with the One Beacon Street tower, which contained a new single-screen Beacon Hill Theatre in its basement.

 The second Beacon Hill Theatre, which opened in 1971, featured primarily first-run Hollywood films.
 It was triplexed in the early-1980’s and briefly became an art house again, until Sack opened the Copley Place multiplex.

 During its last few years, the Beacon Hill Theatre showed mostly B-grade action and exploitation films, mixed in with an occasional move-over from one of Sack’s better-quality downtown houses.

 In 1992, it became the first of many former Sack Theatres that Loews would close over the following decade.